Night Time Lover

 "Night Time Lover" is a song by American singer La Toya Jackson, released as the second single from her eponymous debut album (1980).

 Background

 The track was produced and co-written by her brother, fellow singer Michael Jackson, who was credited for background vocals.
 They originally wrote the song for Donna Summer under the title "Fire Is the Feeling".

-Bobby DeBarge of band Switch, La Toya's love interest at the time, wrote the 1980 song "You and I" in response.
+Bobby DeBarge of the band Switch, La Toya's love interest at the time, wrote the 1980 song "You and I" in response.
 The song begins: "You know, I was listening to the radio the other day, and I heard the words that you said, that I'm your night time lover."

 La Toya performed the song on the November 10, 1980 episode of the Dutch TV program TopPop, and a month later on the December 13 episode of American Bandstand.

 Critical reception

 In a review for AllMusic, editor Justin Kantor states that "Night Time Lover" is "another primer [...] a softly seductive, simultaneously kinetic number produced by brother Michael."